 When you hit the road, use that time to listen to podcasts or other Spanish learning materials.

-Many travelers stop for extended language learning in Guatemala, simply because it is so incredibly affordable there for private 1:1 lessons.
+Many travelers stop for extended language learning in Guatemala, simply because it is so incredibly affordable there for a private 1:1 lesson.

 How do you navigate through a foreign country?

 GPS devices work wonders.
 Driving wise I relied on my Garmin Nuvi GPS with maps downloaded from Open Street Maps.
 They are free and pretty accurate, though you need to be cautious that it isn’t taking you down a dirt road “shortcut” that actually takes much longer, or that it isn’t taking you the wrong way down a one-way street (how I got hassled by the cops in Cabo San Lucas).